 9. Customize Security Measures

-This step is important to proactively safeguard your ERP system from potential threats, minimizing costly disruptions and maintenance issues.
-Implement strong security protocols, such as access controls and regular patch updates, to prevent vulnerabilities that could compromise system integrity.
+This step is crucial for ensuring ERP security by proactively safeguarding the system from potential threats.
+Implement strong security protocols, such as access controls and regular patch updates, to prevent vulnerabilities and maintain system integrity.

 10. Schedule regular backups